 Islamic Ceramics—slides 11 and 12

-Sheila Canby, "Islamic Lustreware"—course pack
+Sheila Canby, "Islamic Lustreware"—course pack, essential reading.

 See notes on Islamic ceramics on blogsite (2007)